cosmos/sdk-tutorials/academy/my-own-chain/game-deadline.md

     Of note in the above is that `sdkerrors.Wrapf(err, ...)` returns `nil` if `err` is `nil`.
 This is very convenient.

-3. While you are at it, add a function that encapsulates the knowledge of how the next deadline is calculated in the same file:
+3. Add a function that encapsulates the knowledge of how the next deadline is calculated in the same file:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0d0e36a8ac86cddc457610856ddaab1b356cee84/x/checkers/types/full_game.go#L42-L44]
     func GetNextDeadline(ctx sdk.Context) time.Time {